Captain Marvel (Marvel Comics): Monica Rambeau

 The second Captain Marvel is Monica Rambeau.
-Created by Roger Stern and John Romita Jr., the character first appeared in The Amazing Spider-Man Annual#16 (October 1982).
+Created by Roger Stern and John Romita Jr., the character first appeared in The Amazing Spider-Man Annual #16 (October 1982).

 Monica Rambeau is a police lieutenant from New Orleans, Louisiana who can transform into any form of energy.
 Her powers were briefly altered so that she cannot transform to energy, but instead can generate a personal force field.
 Sometime later, the Stranger returned her energy-transformation abilities.
 She is a member of the Avengers, and at one point she served as their leader.
 She eventually ceded the Captain Marvel name to the original Captain Marvel's son after which Rambeau took the name Photon, using that name for quite some time until Genis-Vell adopted the same name.
 Genis-Vell and Monica discussed this, and Monica decided on the name Pulsar.

 Rambeau later joined H.A.T.E. (the Highest Anti-Terrorism Effort) in the new series titled Nextwave.
 In this series created by Warren Ellis and Stuart Immonen, H.A.T.E. (a subsidiary of the Beyond Corporation) forms a team to fight the Bizarre Weapons of Mass Destruction.
 Members include Monica Rambeau, a man known only as The Captain, Boom Boom, Aaron Stack, and Elsa Bloodstone.
 She returned to the Avengers using the codename Spectrum.

 Genis-Vell

 The third Captain Marvel is Genis-Vell.
 Created by Ron Marz and Ron Lim, the character first appeared in Silver Surfer vol. 3 Annual #6 (1993).

 Genis-Vell is the genetically engineered son of Mar-Vell and his lover Elysius, created from the late Mar-Vell's cell samples and artificially aged to physical, if not emotional, maturity.
-Genis, like his father, wears the Nega-Bands, possesses Cosmic Awareness, and is, for a time, bonded with Rick Jones.
+Genis, like his father, wears the Nega-Bands, possesses cosmic awareness, and is, for a time, bonded with Rick Jones.
 Although the pair do not get along at first, they eventually become good friends.
 Genis goes insane and threatens to destroy the universe.

 After dying and resurrecting himself with the secret aid of Helmut Zemo, Genis-Vell joins the Thunderbolts under the name Photon.
 However, in accelerating his resurrection, Zemo links Genis to the ends of time, causing a degenerative effect on the universe.
 To prevent the inevitable destruction of all existence, Zemo scatters pieces of Genis-Vell's body through time and the Darkforce.
-Years later, he is resurrected by Carol Danvers and Phyla-Vell.
+Long after his death, Genis is resurrected by Carol Danvers and Phyla-Vell.